rickgemignani/aisd/README.md

 **Not**: Magic AI agent that does everything
 **Is**: A format that compresses signal, cuts noise, documents as you go

-## The Problem

-You're using Cursor or Claude Code on a real codebase.

-**Common scenarios:**

-**Analyzing**: "Why can users only get 3 refunds per year?"
-- AI loads 30 files looking for the business rule
-- Burns 50k tokens reading implementation details
-- Finds conflicting logic in multiple places
-- Gives you an uncertain answer

-**Planning**: "How would I add fraud detection to refunds?"
-- AI loads refund service, user service, payment processing
-- Misses the dependency on email notifications
-- Doesn't realize inventory needs updating
-- Plan has gaps you discover during implementation

-**Implementing**: "Add email when refund is denied"
-- AI generates code that looks right
-- Misses the audit logging requirement
-- Breaks the existing fraud check
-- You explain the constraint again

-**Why**: Even with 200k token windows, AI loads files speculatively.
-Most of what it loads is noise (imports, boilerplate, implementation).
-The signal is scattered across code, comments, and tribal knowledge.

 ## The AISD Approach

 Create high-density maps of what matters.
 AI loads those instead of wandering through code.